soluhealth/emmtyper/README.md

 ###

-EmMAIL is a command line tool for emm-type classification of Streptococcus pyogenes based on the isolate's whole genome sequencing reads.
+EmMAIL is a command line tool for emm-type classification of Streptococcus pyogenes based on the isolate's whole genome sequence.

-Input	: FASTA set of WGS reads of a Streptococcus pyogenes isolate
+Input	: Assembled WGS reads of Streptococcus pyogenes

 Output	: Predicted emm type of the isolate

-The use of EmMAIL will follow the dependencies of the tools within its pipeline, namely SRST2 and SPAdes (version TBC).
+The use of EmMAIL will follow the dependencies of the tools within its pipeline, namely BLAST and isPcr.

-This README file will be filled as soon as possible.

 ###